 Read the contents of an article

-CCM Demonstrator Evaluation Papers describe planned evaluation activities that were undertaken by CCM Demonstrator sites.
-They describe studies to obtain evidence of new ways of working and may include interim results where available.
+CCM Demonstrator Evaluation Papers describe evaluation activities being undertaken by CCM Demonstrator sites.
+They describe studies to obtain evidence of new ways of working.